Soy Milk Cream Stew (Vegan)

 - Prep broccoli: Separate the stem from the head.
 Peel the stem then cut into bite size pieces.
 Cut the broccoli head into florets.

 - Cook: Heat butter in a pot over medium heat.
-Add onion, celery, and broccoli stems.
-Cook until onions and celery start to turn translucent (about 5 minutes).
+Add onion and broccoli stems.
+Cook until onions start to turn translucent (about 5 minutes).
 Stir occasionally so the veggies don't burn.

-- Add carrots: Add carrots and cook another 5 minutes.
+- Add carrots: Add celery and carrots and cook 2-3 minutes.

 - Simmer: Stir in bay leaf, bouillon, water, and 250ml of soy milk.
 Cover and simmer for 15 minutes, stirring frequently as the liquid will thicken and start to stick to the bottom of the pot.
 If your liquid is evaporating too quickly, reduce the heat and add a little water as needed.
 The liquid should be thick but there should be enough to cook the veggies.